rosaLux161/flask-demo/README.md

 # Contributions

 Feel free to message me, open issues, provide helpful informations with best practises and so on.
 This will help me learning.

+# Ideas

+* Replace the random number with a session ID as unique key for identifying background task
+* Checking max size limit and correct file type, secure upload form
+* Replace Flask Executor with a Message Queue